girafe-ai/msai-python/docs/course-instructions.md

 - Every homework goes to 5 random students for review
 - Every student gets 5 random works to make a review
 - Providing reviews is part of homework
-*You don't need to give a mark, only comment code, notice errors, give some advice on code style and how to make it simpler and clearer.*
+  - *You don't need to give a mark, only comment code, notice errors, give some advice on code style and how to make it simpler and clearer.*
-- You need to send your homework before the sending deadline and provide reviews before the review deadline, which is one week later
+- You need to send your homework before the **sending deadline** and provide reviews before the **review deadline**, which is one week later
-*If you miss a deadline, it affects your groupmates.
+  - *If you miss a deadline, it affects your groupmates.
 Fortunately, every work has 5 reviewers and every student has 5 submitters. — if 1 or 2 works will be missed, it is not a tragedy.*

 To make it more fun, every home assignment may have several variants.
 You will have a random one.
 Of course, you can solve as many variants as you want, but without review assurance.